kirollos-Magdy1/REST-API-Movie-Store/readme.md

-## Brief description 📒
+## 📒 Brief description

-This is a REST API Service project for selling and purchasing movies in which users can create accounts either as customers or sellers.
+This is a REST API Service Application for selling and purchasing movies in which users can create accounts either as customers or sellers.

 ---
 ## 🔗 Available Endpoints: